esteeb/gofarR/README.md

 * top_instructor() -  Shows top instructor, both overall and for each discipline; defaults to all disciplines

 ### In progress functions
-* cycling_summary() -  Breakdown of Live Classes, On-Demand Classes, and Just Ride workouts, can summarize and plot average power output by class duration, can filter by class type, nothing is pre-determined, but can be selected based off of what types of classes you've taken.
+* cycling_summary() -  Breakdown of Live Classes, On-Demand Classes, and Just Ride workouts, returns a tibble summarizing number of classes taken by length and average power output by class duration.
+Plots average power output by class duration.
+Can filter by class type, nothing is pre-determined, but can be selected based off of what types of classes you've taken.

 ### Currently planned function/abilities
 #### From \<username>_workouts.csv